sasadangelo/chatterpy/README.md

 ## Configure ChatterPy

-ChatterPy and Datawaeve CLI use the following [configuration file](https://github.com/sasadangelo/chatterpy/blob/main/src/config.yaml).
-Below is a description of the fields:
+See this document to understand [how to configure ChatterPy and Datawaeve CLI](docs/Configure.md).

 ### Provider and Model Configuration